mickeygard/StarWarsDatabase/README.md

 ## Summary

-In this project, we will create a PokeDex app using:
+In this project, we will create a PokeDex app using React.

-- `react`
-- `react-router-dom`
-- `axios`

 The scaffolding for the app has been bootsrapped already for you using `vite`.

-The backend api you will be making requests to is [PokeAPI](https://pokeapi.co/)
+The backend api you will be making requests to is [PokeAPI](https://pokeapi.co/).

-The autograded tests for the app were written using `cypress`
+The autograded tests for the app were written using `cypress`.

 ## Important Grading Information